 When you’re constantly working in one place, your mind gets blocked after a certain period.
 Especially, those who are involved in creative work, they do face such problems.
 To fight back work overload, we can’t afford to have these blocks.
 In many cases, employees end up wasting more time because of these brain freeze.

-Those who’re involved in writing or content also face such problem.
+Those who’re involved in writing or content also face such work problems.
 There’s a term called “Writer’s Block” where the writer is unable to think what to write and how to go ahead with the writing.

-Solution to this problem is taking breaks between hours or a certain number of tasks can save us from such brain freeze.
+The solution to this problem is taking breaks between hours or a certain number of tasks that can save us from such brain freeze.
 When you take your mind of the work, it gives you a fresh start when you jump back in again.

-Here are some ideas on what you can do in periodic breaks:
+Here are some ideas on what you can do during periodic breaks:

 - Take a coffee or tea break.